Available with Standard or Advanced license.

 - The geodatabase administrator can view and manage all traditional versions for the geodatabase.

 Access permission—The access level of a version is set to protect it from being edited or viewed by users other than the version owner.
-You can set one of the following three permissions on a version:
+You can set one of the following permissions on a version:

 - Private—Only the owner or the geodatabase administrator can view the version and modify versioned data or the version itself.